 Visual Art Portfolio (30% of overall grade)

-You will attend multiple live visual art events throughout the semester.
-There will be three events that will be paid for by UNG.
+You will attend two live visual art events throughout the semester.
+There will be two events that will be paid for by UNG.
 If you cannot attend these events or wish to attend different, equally appropriate and relevant events, then you can choose other events; you just need instructor approval.
 You will visually document and write about each event using the full instructions provided on D2L.
 We will also conduct a sheep eye dissection early in the semester that will also be visually documented and you will write about that as well.
+Also, certain "experiences" (as detailed above) will also need to be included in your portfolio.
+See portfolio instructions on D2L for full details.
 The final portfolio will be turned at the end of the semester and will serve as the final exam.
 A portfolio gala will take place during our final exam period where you will share your portfolio with your peers, and you will have a chance to review your peers' portfolios.
 Refreshments will be provided.

 🚫 AI use is strictly prohibited.